soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 But I accepted the offer any way.

-The first day was orientation, and one of senior executives said something like:
+The first day was orientation, and one of senior executives welcomed us with some narcissistic theme that went something like:

-> *".. we're one of the best tech companies in the entire SE Asia.
+> ".. we're one of the best tech companies in the entire SE Asia.
 > We now have 1.5k employees (or something), but we aim to recruit
 > more people and pushed that count to 2500, so that we can be
-> **the best** in SEA"*.
+> **the best** in SEA"..
 >
 > A 65 year old senior executive at one of SEA's best tech companies